cdunn/toy-dynamo/README.md

 ## Overview
 toy-dynamo is an ORM for AWS DynamoDB.
-It is an extension to [toystore](https://github.com/jnunemaker/toystore) that provides an ActiveModel based ORM for schema-less type data stores.
+It is an extension to [toystore](https://github.com/jnunemaker/toystore) that provides an ActiveModel based ORM for schema-less data stores.

 > **Toy::Object** comes with all the goods you need for plain old ruby objects -- attributes, dirty attribute tracking, equality, inheritance, serialization, cloning, logging and pretty inspecting.